mitchelldmiller/quick-mail-wp-plugin/README.md

 __Features__

-* Includes a [WP-CLI](https://wp-cli.org/) command to send a file or the the contents of a Web page.
-Send email to a single recipient or select site users by [WordPress role](https://codex.wordpress.org/Roles_and_Capabilities).
+* Includes a [WP-CLI](https://wp-cli.org/) command to send a file or the contents of a Web page.
+Send email to a single recipient, select site users by [WordPress role](https://codex.wordpress.org/Roles_and_Capabilities) or send to all users.

 * Sends text or html mails to multiple recipients.
 Content type is determined from message.